sandy9808/jolt/packages/server/README.md

 ## JavaScript Usage

-You can use @jolt/server in your JavaScript file and pass it the same options as the cli as well as a custom `headers` property.
+You can use @jolt/server in your JavaScript file and pass it the same options as the cli as well as a custom `headers` or `bodyParser` property.

+The `bodyParser` property allows you to set a custom function for parsing the request body.
+The value returned by the bodyParser is assigned to `req.body`.

 **Example:**
 ```js